Over-the-Air Reception Devices Rule

 A: The rule applies to viewers who live in a multiple-dwelling unit building, such as a condominium or apartment building, if the viewer has an exclusive use area in which to install the antenna.
 “Exclusive use” means an area of the property that only you may enter and use to the exclusion of other residents.

 For example, your condominium or apartment may include a balcony, terrace, deck or patio that only you can use, and the rule applies to these areas.
 The rule does not apply to common areas, such as the roof, the hallways, the walkways or the exterior walls of a condominium or apartment building.

-Q: Does the rule apply to residents of rental property?
+Q: Does the Over-the-Air Reception Devices Rule apply to residents of rental property?

 A: Yes.
 Renters may install video antennas within their leasehold, which means inside the dwelling or on outdoor areas that are part of the tenant’s rented space and which are under the exclusive use or control of the tenant.
 Typically, for apartments, these areas include balconies, balcony railings and terraces.

 For rented single-family homes or manufactured homes which sit on rented property, these areas include the home itself and patios, yards, gardens or other similar areas.
 If renters do not have access to these outside areas, the tenant may install the video antenna inside the rental unit.

 Renters are not required to obtain the consent of the landlord prior to installing a video antenna in these areas.
 The Over-the-Air Reception Devices Rule does not apply to common areas, such as the roof or the exterior walls of an apartment building.

 Q: Are there restrictions that may be placed on residents of rental property?